protoplant/layer-adhesion-tester/README.md

 ##Routing and soldering the wires onto a protoboard

-Below is an image showing one way to hook up the load cell amp and the H-bridge motor driver:
+Below is an image showing one way to hook up the Pi Pico to the headers for the load cell amp and the motor driver:

 ![Photo of ProtoBoard Wire Routing](img/protoboard_layout.jpg)